ronaldoussoren/pyobjc/build-support/ReadMe.txt

 that help in testing PyObjC on a number of platforms.

-All scripts are python3 scripts, but are currently simple enough that they probably run with python2.6 as well.
+All scripts are python3 scripts.

 WARNING: The scripts are a work-in-progress and don't work right now.